NextronSystems/thor-manual/scanning/special-scan-modes.rst

    running THOR a second time without the ``--resume-scan`` parameter)

-You can always clear the resume state and discard an old state by running thor.exe once without using the ``--resume-scan`` parameter.
+You can always clear the resume state and discard an old state by running ``thor.exe`` once without ``--resume-scan``.

 Delta Comparison
 ^^^^^^^^^^^^^^^^

-The delta comparison feature allows comparing former scan results on a system with the current results, indicating changes in system configurations and system components.
+The delta comparison feature compares previous scan results on a system with the current results to highlight changes in system configurations and components.

-Currently, the following scan modules feature the delta comparison
+Currently, delta comparison is available in the following modules:
-check:

 * Autoruns

-  * THOR compares the output of the Autoruns module with the output of the last scan run.
-The Autoruns module does not only check "Autorun" locations but also elements like browser plugins, drivers, LSA providers, WMI objects and scheduled tasks.
+  * THOR compares the output of the Autoruns module with the previous scan.
+The Autoruns module checks not only autorun locations, but also elements such as browser plugins, drivers, LSA providers, WMI objects, and scheduled tasks.

 * Services

-  * The comparison detects new service entries and reports them.
+  * Detects and reports new service entries.

 * Hosts

-  * New or changed entries in the "hosts" file could indicate system manipulations by attackers to block certain security functions or intercept connections.
+  * New or changed entries in the ``hosts`` file can indicate attacker modifications intended to block security functions or intercept connections.